 When Moment announced their new anamorphic lens, it didn’t take me too long to spring for it.
 But when I started prep for my first short film with the new setup, I realized there was a small learning curve for post.

 My editing tool of choice is Avid Media Composer.
 I’ve cut three feature length films and who knows how many short films in Avid.
 Love it!
 Avid is stable, used by the industry pros, and it just makes sense.

-So here is a 100% tested workflow to get your iPhone 4K anamorphic footage onto the timeline the right way.
+Here is a 100% tested workflow to get your iPhone 4K anamorphic footage into Avid Media Composer.
+This assumes the following:

-Smoot post production being with good media management.
+Smooth post production begins with good media management.
 Trust me – you do not want to rush this part.

-We’ll be ama linking the footage in Avid vs importing it.
-Why?
-Importing takes too long and wastes space.
-Back in the time of DV/HD tapes from the lab, importing was obviously the only option.
+We’ll be AMA linking the footage in Avid vs importing it.
+Back in the day of DV tapes from the lab, importing was obviously the easiest and only option.
 But with with various high resolution formats, AMA linking is the ticket.

 I recommend you create a separate folder outside of Avid MediaFiles called Avid Original Media.
 Then create sub-folders for each project you work on, with consistent naming applied to project sub folders (raw, sound, etc).

 You can also grab the files after a normal iPhone to Mac import.
-If you’re familiar with Apple, you know an import dumps all the videos into the main photo library.
+If you’re familiar with Apple, you know imports dump all the videos into the main photo library.
 Open Finder and go to your User Folder > Pictures.
 Right-click on the Photos Library and choose Show Package Contents.
 Open Masters and then navigate to the date of the import.

 If you’re new to 4K, there are different types, as you’ll soon see when creating your project in Avid.
 4K is a pixel resolution of 4096×2160.
 This is also an aspect ratio of 1.9:1.
 Ultra High Definition (UHD) TVs are technically 3840×2160 or 16:9 which is the 1.77:1 aspect ratio.

-Back in the day you’d receive tapes from the lab and digitize the footage.
+As mentioned, back in the day you’d receive tapes from the lab and digitize the footage.
 Avid would create MXF files (formerly OMF files) to represent each digitized clip.
-You can still import files into Avid and create MXF media, but the import process takes a LONG time, and it wastes disk space.
-AMA linking is the way to go, but this depends on an organized method of file storage as discussed above.
+You can still do this, but there can be drawbacks.
+Here we will do the AMA link method.

 Open a bin, right-click inside and choose Input > Source Browser.
-Navigate to the prores folders and link your footage!
+Navigate to the raw folder and link your footage!
 You can also simply open Finder and alt-drag the files into the open Avid bin.
 This automatically AMA links vs importing.
 If you drag without holding the alt key, it will import vs link.